Sangarshanan/sangarshanan.github.io/_includes/stuff/musings.md

 # Stuff

 Be Bored\
-Please be bored\
+Please Be Bored\
-Take some time to be bored\
-Please Do Nothing\
+Do Nothing\
 Empty your mind\
-Absolute Nothingness\
+Extend into the infinite expanse\
 Stay with me\
 He tells me\
 Everytime I look in the mirror